temporalio/features/features/signal/external/README.md

 # Signals can be sent to a workflow execution from non-workflow code

-In Temporal, signals can be sent to a workflow execution from any gRPC client, not necessarily another workflow.
+Signals can be sent to a workflow execution from any gRPC client, not necessarily another workflow.

 # Detailed spec